sectore/gooey/readme.md

-# gooey 🎨
+# gooey

 **A GPU-accelerated UI framework for Zig, inspired by [GPUI](https://github.com/zed-industries/zed/tree/main/crates/gpui)**

-gooey (Zig GUI) is a hybrid immediate/retained mode UI framework designed for building fast, GPU-rendered applications on macOS.
+Gooey is a hybrid immediate/retained mode UI framework designed for building fast, GPU-rendered applications on macOS.
 It uses Metal for rendering and integrates deeply with macOS system APIs.

 > ⚠️ **Early Development**: This project is in its initial stages.
 Currently macOS-only, with plans for cross-platform support.